Perfect-Altruistics/Perfect-Altruistics/README.md

 ## About Me
 I'm a passionate software developer and web developer based in Arusha, Tanzania.
-My expertise lies in Python programming, and I'm currently exploring the vast world of databases, with a focus on PostgreSQL and MySQL.
+My expertise lies in Python programming, and I'm currently exploring the vast world of databases, with a focus on PostgreSQL and MySQL .

 ## 💻 Tech Stack
 - **Languages**: Python, JavaScript